Capabilities Model Frequently Asked Questions (FAQ)

 You can explore the demographics of the community of users (and contributors, i.e., those who have completed an assessment and contributed it to the Community Dataset) using the Community Demographics tools of our Data Viewer.

-As of early 2024, a total of 60 institutions have completed 87 assessments (many have repeated their assessment in successive years).
-You can see the list of contributors on the CaRCC Working Group page.
+A total of 62 institutions have completed 90 assessments (many have repeated their assessment in successive years).
+See also the list of contributors.

 Back to top